MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/use-the-servicemodel-metadata-utility-with-the-siebel-adapter.md

 ---
-title: "Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Siebel eBusiness Applications | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Siebel eBusiness Applications | Microsoft Docs"
+description: Use svcutil.exe for a non-default binding, or to create a WCF Client Class or WCF Service Contract with Siebel adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"